New York University School of Law, e-LL.M

-Hannah Bentley has approximately 25 years of experience litigating in state and federal court on environmental, constitutional, real estate damage, and state and local tax issues.
+Ms. Bentley has approximately 25 years of experience litigating in state and federal court on environmental, constitutional, real estate damage, and state and local tax issues.

-She has brought close to 30 cases under the California Environmental Quality Act (CEQA), most resulting in settlements benefiting petitioners, and she has also represented prevailing agency respondents in litigation.
+Ms. Bentley has brought close to 30 cases under the California Environmental Quality Act (CEQA), most resulting in settlements benefiting petitioners, and she has also represented prevailing agency respondents in litigation.

 And she has drafted amicus curiae briefs for the winning side in the Ninth Circuit and the California Supreme Court supporting the constitutionality of state statutes regulating environmental advertising and tobacco distribution.

-She drafted an appellate brief leading to the reversal of a trial court judgment when the trial court failed to grant damages to the plaintiff by ignoring the collateral source rule.
+Ms. Bentley drafted an appellate brief leading to the reversal of a trial court judgment when the trial court failed to grant damages to the plaintiff by ignoring the collateral source rule.

-She brought and settled an Employee Retirement Income Security Act (“ERISA”) case on behalf of an open heart surgery patient whose insurance companies tried to deny her coverage.
+Ms. Bentley also brought and settled an Employee Retirement Income Security Act (“ERISA”) case on behalf of an open heart surgery patient whose insurance companies tried to deny her coverage.

 Awards and Honors